Amazon EKS troubleshooting - Amazon EKS

 apiVersion: v1 kind: Pod metadata: name: envar-demo labels: purpose: demonstrate-envars spec: containers: - name: envar-demo-container image: gcr.io/google-samples/node-hello:1.0 env: - name: AWS_DEFAULT_REGION value: "region-code"

-Node groups must match Kubernetes version before updating control plane
+Node groups must match Kubernetes version before upgrading control plane

-Before you update a control plane to a new Kubernetes version, the minor version of the managed and Fargate nodes in your cluster must be the same as the version of your control plane's current version.
-The EKS update-cluster-version API rejects requests until you update all EKS managed nodes to the current cluster version.
-EKS provides APIs to update managed nodes.
-For information on updating managed node group Kubernetes versions, see Updating a managed node group.
-To update the version of a Fargate node, delete the Pod that's represented by the node and redeploy the Pod after you update your control plane.
-For more information, see Updating an Amazon EKS cluster Kubernetes version.
+Before you upgrade a control plane to a new Kubernetes version, the minor version of the managed and Fargate nodes in your cluster must be the same as the version of your control plane’s current version.
+The Amazon EKS update-cluster-version API rejects requests until you upgrade all Amazon EKS managed nodes to the current cluster version.
+Amazon EKS provides APIs to upgrade managed nodes.
+For information on upgrading a managed node group’s Kubernetes version, see Update a managed node group for your cluster.
+To upgrade the version of a Fargate node, delete the pod that’s represented by the node and redeploy the pod after you upgrade your control plane.
+For more information, see Update existing cluster to new Kubernetes version.

 When launching many nodes, there are Too Many Requests errors